intkiran/bsapp/README.md

 ![](docs/micrservices.png)

 # setup
 > `nodejs` and `mongodb` installed on your computer before following the steps below
+> Install lerna globally using npm install --global lerna
 - Run `git clone https://github.com/intkiran/bsapp.git` to clone the repository and `cd bsapp`.
 - Install lerna globally on your computer by running `npm install -g lerna`
 - Install all the dependencies in the project by running `npm run bootstrap` from the project root directory in your terminal.